GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The most amazing achievement of the computer software industry is its continuing cancellation of the steady and staggering gains made by the computer hardware industry.
+> ### Putting a new feature into a program is important, but refactoring so new features can be added in the future is equally important.
 >
-> ~ *Henry Petroski*
+> ~ *Ward Cunningham*

 ---
 ## 🏎 Quick Facts